FoldingCommunity/Translate/README.md

 After the discussion within the translation plugin development team, we have decided to move from the custom YAML format to the more standardised [gettext](https://en.wikipedia.org/wiki/Gettext) Portable Object (PO) format.
-We have decided to embedding formatting (*not layout*) within the PO files.
+We have decided to embed formatting (*not layout*) within the PO files.
 This allows each PO file to follow the paragraph structure of the original webpage, while enabling more flexibility the translated text within each paragraph.